 Usually when I make cocktails I strongly prefer “regular” varieties of the mixers.
 A.k.a. not the diet versions of sodas or mixers.
 I kinda feel like alcohol needs a support staff with more heft to it, you know?
 Just my personal preference.

 Anyway, here though I make an exception.
-Diet ginger beer, if that’s your thing, works really well in this cranberry Moscow mule.
+Diet ginger beer, if that’s your thing, works really well in this a Moscow mule.
 Ginger beer has such a strong flavor that when combined with 100% juice cranberry juice, I didn’t find anything to be lacking one bit.

 As with many cocktail recipes (and especially homemade ones), totally zhush the ingredient quantities here to be in line with your tastes.
 More or less ginger beer, more or less cranberry juice…you do you.

 I’ve landed on five ounces of ginger beer and three ounces of cranberry juice as my preferred amounts to really get the cranberry juice flavor to shine through.
 And while they look pretty as a garnish in these pictures, real cranberries aren’t involved here.
-Just some I had leftover from making cranberry sauce. 🙂
+I just some I had leftover from making cranberry sauce. 🙂

 As ginger beer is carbonated, it’ll cause a fizzy mess when it explodes out of your cocktail shaker.
 Years and years ago I accidentally shook a drink that had something carbonated in it and the mess was impressive.
 Like change your clothes, clean your whole kitchen impressive.